 Is there any medication I can take to feel better if I get the flu?
 And, are scientists working on a vaccine or something else that will prevent me from getting this nasty illness in the future?

 The 2018 flu season has gotten off to an emphatic start.

-This week, the Centers for Disease Control and Prevention (CDC) that 46 states are experiencing widespread outbreaks of the flu.
+This week, the Centers for Disease Control and Prevention (CDC)

 Usually, flu outbreaks are detected in isolated areas and grow from there.
 This season, however, is different.

 “It just sort of blossomed everywhere at once,” Dr. William Schaffner, chair of the department of preventive medicine at Vanderbilt University Medical Center, told Healthline.

 For people diagnosed with influenza, doctors may prescribe an antiviral drug.

 These medications, which fight the flu virus directly in the body, differ from antibiotics.
 Those fight bacterial infections.